Can mindful spending really curb retail therapy?

 It happens to the best of us.
 We’re at the outlet mall with our mom, sister, or best friend, and the deals are amazing!
 Next thing we know, our cars are packed with bags and our wallets are nearly empty.

 For those of us who enjoy the sport of shopping, it can be a challenge to keep our spending under control.
-The good news is that when we employ “money mindfulness” techniques, we can still have an enjoyable shopping trip without busting our budgets.
-(Don’t have a budget?
-I can help you with that!)
+The good news is that when we employ “money mindfulness” techniques, we can still have an enjoyable shopping trip without blowing our spending plans up.

 Mindfulness is just a fancy word for “paying attention.”
 Many times when we’re in the middle of a spending spree, we are buzzing and zipping between sales racks like hummingbirds on a sugar high.
 It’s time to stop and take a deep breath.
 Here are some ways to center yourself using mindful spending techniques, so you don’t have buyer’s remorse later.